Eric-Guo/octopress/source/resume/index.markdown

 ##### Work as a Business Systems Analyst, working scope including:

+* Launch new Malaysia Penang new SanDisk factory including new SSD mfg line (in whole 2014).
-* MES system customize/enhanced/tuning and daily support (also training support engineer)
+* MES system customize/enhanced/tuning (also training support engineer)
 * MES Integration with SAP
 * Each manufacturing step recipe program logic implement and maintain
 * Travel Card in Crystal Report and new rewrite it in Rails 4
-* Design from scratch for some SDSS non-critical application in Ruby & Rails like Spare Part and Paper-Less forms
+* Design from scratch for new application in Ruby & Rails like Spare Part and Paper-Less forms, the paper less forms now fully replace all paper in Shanghai factory, including 300+ different kind of forms.

 #### 2007/06~2009/06 @ Technology Resource Group Ltd.